Mary Bell (politician): Political career

 Bell was a suffragist, and a member of the Women's Freedom League.
 She was instrumental in establishing the Cathcart branch of the National Union of Societies for Equal Citizenship.
 She was also vice-president of the Shawlands Women's Unionist Association, and member of the Tradeston Women's Unionist Association.
 She was on the committee of the Dykebar Asylum, and one of the directors of the Lenzie Convalescent Home.

+In the 1929 New Year Honours list, Bell was made Commander of the Order of the British Empire (CBE) as Bailie of the City of Glasgow.